nemo-i/My-dump-Project/dump_shut_down/README.md

 - **Dark/Light Mode**: Easily toggle between dark and light modes using the `d` and `l` keys respectively.
 - **Keyboard Controls**: Navigate the app swiftly using keyboard shortcuts:
   - Press `r` to reset all values.
+  - Long Press on any area of the app to drag it
 ### Features:

 - **Intuitive UI**: Designed with simplicity in mind, Dump Shutdown provides a streamlined interface for efficient usage.